evolvingstuff/vdw2/content/posts/vitamin-d-receptor.md

 The risk of <span style="color:#F00;">48 </span> diseases at least double with poor VDR as of Jan 2023 &nbsp;click here for details

-Some health problem, such as <a href="/posts/breast-cancer-reduces-receptor-and-thus-blocks-vitamin-d-to-the-cells-several-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Breast Cancer reduces receptor and thus blocks Vitamin D to the cells – several studies">Breast Cancer</a> reduce the VDR
+Some health problem, such as [Breast Cancer](/posts/breast-cancer-reduces-receptor-and-thus-blocks-vitamin-d-to-the-cells-several-studies) reduce the VDR

 <!-- ~tc~ endCount~/tc~ -->